Air Combat Command: Combat search and rescue

 Not long after activation, ACC underwent organizational and mission changes.
 The first such major change was the transfer of the combat search and rescue (CSAR) mission from Air Mobility Command to ACC.
 With the realigning of search and rescue units, ACC gained additional resources, as well as a new mission.
 The formal transfer took place on 1 February 1993, when the Air Rescue Service (ARS) was assigned to ACC.
 On 2 July of the same year, the ARS was disestablished and rescue units became fully integrated in the same manner as other ACC units reporting to numbered air forces.
 The USAF Combat Rescue School was subsequently assigned to the 57th Wing at Nellis AFB, Nevada.

 Flight training

 One of the most significant changes for Air Combat Command resulted from an overhaul of flying training responsibilities.
 Following its activation, ACC was responsible for aircraft-specific aircrew training, including initial weapon system and continuation training.
 On 1 July 1993, the 58th and 325th Fighter Wings—F-16 and F-15 training units transferred from ACC to Air Education and Training Command (AETC).
 Concurrently, Luke AFB, Arizona, and Tyndall AFB, Florida, for which those respective wings were the host units, also moved from ACC to AETC ownership.
 However, on 1 October 2012, both Tyndall AFB and the 325th Fighter Wing returned to the control of ACC.
+The 56th Fighter Wing and Luke AFB returned to ACC control on 17 July 2026.